forkymcforkface/RGUI-Pi/README.md

 6. Copy OS4 Files to bookworm
-- Copy /opt from os4 image to /opt in bookworm
+- Copy /opt from os4 image to /opt in bookworm. replace RetroArch binary with the one you compiled.
 - Copy .config/retroarch
 - Copy udev rules
 - Copy any boot or shutdown services